 Straffi, the creator, stated that Britney Spears served as the basis for Bloom, this codes Bloom as white.

-Contrasting with the fiery nature of her powers, her color palette is mostly sky blue and turquoise with accents in bright yellow.
+Contrasting with the fiery nature of her powers, her color palette is mostly sky blue and turquoise with accents of bright yellow.
 From the second season and beyond, fuchsia is part of her color scheme.

 Bloom’s Style Recreation

-For my Bloom style recreation, I had to dive into DIY territory a bit.
+For my Bloom-style recreation, I had to dive into DIY territory a bit.

 I wore a yellow crop top under a blue sleeveless tee.
 Then, for the bottoms, I used my beloved pair of flare jeans and added some stars at the bottom.